Saturday, September 23, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 For home charging, the portable charger (included with most EVs) is generally enough.

 The portable charger of a Tesla is the Mobile Connector.
-Originally, it's included with a new car for free, but starting April 17, 2022, it's been an accessory you must pay extra for.
+Initially, it's included with a new car for free, but starting April 17, 2022, it's been an accessory you must pay extra for.

-I'll use my Model Y's Mobile Connector as an example, but other portable charger shares a similar concept.
+I'll use my Model Y's Mobile Connector as an example, but other portable chargers share a similar concept.

-And by default, the charger includes the standard adapter head for the region.
+By default, the charger includes the region's standard adapter head.
 In the US, that adapter head is the NEMA 5-15, the three-prong plug for any wall socket around your home.
 In this case, you can plug it right in, just like a phone, and it will charge the car a few miles per hour, as mentioned above.

 Tesla Nema Bundle